facebookarchive/pose-aligned-deep-networks/README.md

 See the CONTRIBUTING file for how to help out.

 ## License
-MyProject is BSD-licensed.
+PANDA is BSD-licensed.
 We also provide an additional patent grant.